intel/cc-oci-runtime/CONTRIBUTING.md

 It is perfectly fine for your Pull Request to contain more than one patch - use as many patches as you need to implement the Request (see the previously mentioned 'small patch' thoughts).
 Each Pull Request should only cover one topic - if you mix up different items in your patches or pull requests then you will most likely be asked to rework them.

+All pull requests must include a reference to the issue or issues they solve, see [Closing Issues](#Closing-issues).

 ## Reviews

 Before your Pull Requests are merged into the main code base, they will be reviewed.
 Anybody can review any Pull Request and leave feedback (in fact, it is encouraged), but this project runs a rotational GateKeeper schedule for who is ultimately responsible for merging the Pull Requests into the main code base.
 See [here](https://github.com/01org/cc-oci-runtime/wiki/GateKeeper-Schedule).